stefanospin7/Git_Debian_Server/README.md

 git remote add origin git@192.***.***.***:/srv/git/newRepo.git

-### Now you can see your git log from the server:
+### Now you can use all the git commands, I suggest to use the GitHub cheat sheet:

-git log

-(use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)